CenterForTheBuiltEnvironment/pythermalcomfort/docs/documentation/plots.rst

 The `plot` module in pythermalcomfort includes several built-in functions to create plots.
 These function can be used to compare the results of different models or to visualize how various parameters affect their outcomes.

-We the `plot` module has a sub-module for different backends, currently supporting Matplotlib only, but we plan to add support for other libraries in the future (e.g., Plotly, Bokeh, Seaborn).
+The `plot` module has a sub-module for different backends, currently supporting Matplotlib only, but we plan to add support for other libraries in the future (e.g., Plotly, Bokeh, Seaborn).

 All plotting functions return a figure object, which can be further customized if needed.
+The full list of customizable parameters is available in the function docstrings and in the `calc_plot_ranges` function documentation.
+Use the search functionality in the top-right corner to find specific functions.

 This allows users to create more complex visualizations by adding additional elements or modifying existing ones.

 .. toctree::